 What happens when things get out of hand?
 When does ‘use’ become ‘misuse’, or the balance tip into harm?

 Hannah announced the finished exhibition on Twitter:

 Who Is Responsible For Addiction?

 Hooked is truly compelling in that it encourages us to look at who is responsible for addiction in its many varying forms.

-Understanding the true nature of addiction as PCP do, we feel that no one is at fault, but there is one thing that is glaringly obvious and that is that today’s businesses and marketing are capitalising on our deepest vulnerabilities.
+Understanding the true nature of addiction as Rehab Today by PCP do, we feel that no one is at fault, but there is one thing that is glaringly obvious and that is that today’s businesses and marketing are capitalising on our deepest vulnerabilities.

 Smartphones and the internet mean that a gamble, gaming fix, social media distraction, a validation or purchase of an illicit drug are only a quick click away.

 Yes some of us are more vulnerable to developing addiction, but is society actually encouraging recovery from addiction or is it aiding in self annihilation through numerous forms of enabling and temptation?